syamfarh/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows a message listing the basic commands and explaining how to access the user guide for advanced commands.
+Shows a message listing the basic commands and explaining how to access the user guide for other commands.

 #### Format:
 * `help`